Guides and Stats

 Plugin Name: SMTP Mailer

-Plugin URI: http://subscribe2.wordpress.com
+Plugin URI: https://subscribe2.wordpress.com

 Description: Allows wp_mail() to send via SMTP server.